-Happy Birthday to Prince Philip the Duke of Gloucester, The Queen’s cousin, and a full-time working member of the Royal Family.
+Happy Birthday to Prince Richard the Duke of Gloucester, The Queen’s cousin, and a full-time working member of the Royal Family.

 In celebration of his birthday, we take a look at one of the lesser-known royals.
 Here's everything you need to know about Prince Philip the Duke of Gloucester